4aiman/MMBN56MM/README.md

-# Megaman Battle Network 5 Mini Map App
+# Megaman Battle Network 5 and 6 Mini Map App

 This app is a Windows only tool that reads MMBN Legacy Collection 2's memory and grabs current map ID from that.